This is the second part of our team profile for DC Comics’ Outsiders. It covers the 1986-1992 span.

 Kingdom of Markovia.

-How backwater Markovia can suddenly pump hundreds of millions of dollars in a moonshot project like Station Markovia — or have an international airlines company and lavish consulates — is unclear.
+How backwater Markovia can suddenly pump hundreds of millions of dollars into a moonshot project like Station Markovia — or have an international airlines company and lavish consulates — is unclear.
 But part of the funding for the Station was from the US government.

 - Baron Bedlam.